-- Warhammer 40,000's Space Wolves have, among a staggering array of wolf-themed wargear, wolf pelts to adorn the Power Armor of their character models.
+- Warhammer 40,000's Space Wolves chapter have, among a staggering array of wolf-themed wargear, wolf pelts to adorn the Power Armor of their character models.
+Similarly, the Salamanders chapter wear the scales made out of their homeworld's native dragon-like predators.
 And Fabius Bile of course works in a labcoat made from human skin.

 - Schlock Mercenary had one sequence that made reference to the absurd number of steps (though only showing some).
 Of course they manage to skip some thanks to Schlock's... unique biology.

 - Subverted in Oglaf where a character appears to be wearing a bear's skin but is actually being attacked by a "flatbear".